 Another interesting article about GMOs has been making the rounds today.
 This one was written by Dr. Charles Benbrook, Chief Science Consultant for The Organic Center.
 This publication is an updated version of a report that The Organic Center published in 2009.
 The new version has been published in “Environmental Sciences Europe” and can be downloaded […]

-If you’re following the news about the French GM maize feeding trial, you’ve probably heard: (A) we need to pull GMO crops off the market immediately; or (B) that the study is flawed and is basically meaningless.
-I guess I find myself leaning toward the second group on this one.
-Here is why I think the […]
+UPDATE: If you’re looking for information on the ‘republished’ version of this manuscript, a full statistical analysis of the released data can be found here.
+If you’re following the news about the French GM maize feeding trial, you’ve probably heard: (A) we need to pull GMO crops off the market immediately; or (B) that the […]

 Jared Unverzagt (M.S.
 Student in Weed Science) discusses his thesis research project at the recent SAREC Field Day.